osteele/sitters.server/README.md

     cp .env.template .env
     $EDITOR .env
-    # fill in value for FIREBASE_SECRET
+    # fill in the value for FIREBASE_SECRET

-Create and initialize the database.

-    npm run update-development-database

 ## Running